heber-silva/CKA-Obsidian-Vault/Security/Security Checklist.md

 - [ ]  For nodes that support it, Seccomp is enabled with appropriate syscalls profile for programs.
 - [ ]  For nodes that support it, AppArmor or SELinux is enabled with appropriate profile for programs.

-RBAC authorization is crucial but [cannot be granular enough to have authorization on the Pods' resources](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#workload-creation) (or on any resource that manages Pods).
+RBAC authorization is crucial but [](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#workload-creation) (or on any resource that manages Pods).
 The only granularity is the API verbs on the resource itself, for example, `create` on Pods.
 Without additional admission, the authorization to create these resources allows direct unrestricted access to the schedulable nodes of a cluster.

 The [Pod Security Standards](Pod%20Security%20Standards.md) define three different policies, privileged, baseline and restricted that limit how fields can be set in the `PodSpec` regarding security.
 These standards can be enforced at the namespace level with the new [Pod Security Admission](Pod%20Security%20Admission.md) admission, enabled by default, or by third-party admission webhook.
 Please note that, contrary to the removed PodSecurityPolicy admission it replaces, [Pod Security](https://kubernetes.io/docs/concepts/security/pod-security-admission/) admission can be easily combined with admission webhooks and external services.

-Pod Security admission `restricted` policy, the most restrictive policy of the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) set, [can operate in several modes](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-admission-labels-for-namespaces), `warn`, `audit` or `enforce` to gradually apply the most appropriate [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) according to security best practices.
+Pod Security admission `restricted` policy, the most restrictive policy of the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) set, [](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-admission-labels-for-namespaces), `warn`, `audit` or `enforce` to gradually apply the most appropriate [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) according to security best practices.
 Nevertheless, pods' [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) should be separately investigated to limit the privileges and access pods may have on top of the predefined security standards, for specific use cases.

 For a hands-on tutorial on [Pod Security](https://kubernetes.io/docs/concepts/security/pod-security-admission/), see the blog post [Kubernetes 1.23: Pod Security Graduates to Beta](https://kubernetes.io/blog/2021/12/09/pod-security-admission-beta/).